Where is Justin Edinburgh now?

 Check out these great deals on replica football shirts and grab yourself a bargain.

-Unfortunately after a mid-table finish in 2010-11 Rushden & Diamonds were expelled from the Football League that summer leaving Edinburgh looking for a job.
+Unfortunately after a mid-table finish in 2010-11 Rushden & Diamonds were expelled from the Football League that summer leaving Edinburgh out of work and looking for a new job.

-He wasn’t out of football for long as Newport County offered him the managerial job in October 2011.
+He wasn’t out of football for long as Newport County offered him the manager’s post in October 2011.

-After a successful four years at the Welsh side, Justin Edinburgh left the club in February 2015 to join League One side Gillingham as manager.
+After a successful four years at the Welsh side, he left the in February 2015 to join League One side Gillingham as manager.

 Although Edinburgh had two top half finishes during his time at the club he was sacked in January 2017 after a string of poor results left his side struggling in 17th place.